 and the end of our exploring will be to arrive where we started –

 and know the place for the first time.

-Through such efforts, I have been able to reflect upon my career choice and have come to ‘know the place for the first time’.
+The highlight of this journey for me thus far has been the privilege of creating and coordinating Humanitarian Engineering efforts here at Penn State (1997-2011) along with the Engineers for a Sustainable World group (2002-2007).
+Through such efforts, I have been able to reflect upon my career choice of engineering – and have come to ‘know the place for the first time’.
 That is, enabling students to assist others at the margins begins by better preparing the students to understand the cognitive aspects of their design thinking, including: problem solving, critical thinking, metacognition and ethical problem solving.
 Before students venture out to begin making that ‘positive difference in the world’, the life-long skill of ‘thinking’ might be enhanced.